W-Solutions-dev/vibe-ai-keyboard/PROJECT_HISTORY.md

 ### Result
 Users can now speak in any supported language or mix languages freely, with Whisper automatically detecting and transcribing in the appropriate language.

+## June 1, 2025 - Automated Issue Resolution Capability

+### User Request
+"are you able to read a ticket in the git repo and fix it?"

+**User Context**: User wanted to test if the AI assistant could autonomously read GitHub issues, implement fixes, and push commits.

+### Technical Analysis
+- **GitHub Issue #1**: "test - update readme"
+- **Issue Body**: "Update readme as a test to automatically read, fix issues and push commits based on it."
+- **Objective**: Demonstrate end-to-end automated development workflow

+### Solution Implemented
+1. **Issue Discovery**: Used GitHub API to find and read open issues
+2. **Fix Implementation**: Added "Automated Development" section to README.md
+3. **Git Workflow**:
+   - Created branch: `fix/issue-1-update-readme`
+   - Committed with conventional message: `docs: add automated development section to README - closes #1`
+   - Pushed branch to origin
+4. **Documentation**: Updated PROJECT_HISTORY.md to record this milestone

+### Technical Details
+- Used curl with GitHub API to fetch issues
+- Parsed JSON response to extract issue details
+- Followed project's git workflow conventions
+- Implemented fix that both resolves the issue and documents the capability

+### Result
+Successfully demonstrated full autonomous issue resolution workflow:
+- Read GitHub issue → Implemented appropriate fix → Managed git operations → Pushed to repository

+This test confirms the AI assistant can handle the complete development cycle from issue to resolution without human intervention beyond the initial request.

 ---